Union Pacific Versus Peers: Still The Best-Of-Breed Railroad?

 I contend Union Pacific and Canadian National Railway are the best-of-breed Class I railroads.
 In my 2013 review, UNP edged out CNI.
 In 2017, one may argue the two swapped spots.

-A new CEO may change the calculus for historical laggard CSX.
+A new CEO may change the calculus for historically laggard CSX.
 Recent stock prices support the view.

-YTD, CSX Corp shares far outpaced the others.
+YTD, CSX Corp. shares far outpaced the others.

-courtesy of google.com.finance
+Courtesy of google.com.finance

 In contrast, none of the rail stocks appear cheap on a variety of valuation metrics.
 There's no obvious bargains in the bunch.